-The second step is to assign a unique value to the CHEs in the education ladder based on the wage differentials presented in Table 1.4.40 For example, the difference in county earnings between a high school diploma and an associate degree is \$10,100.
-We spread this \$10,100 wage differential across the 60 CHEs that occur between a high school diploma and an associate degree, applying a ceremonial "boost" to the last CHE in the stage to mark the achievement of the degree.41 We repeat this process for each education level in the ladder.
+The second step is to assign a unique value to the CHEs in the education ladder based on the wage differentials presented in Table 2.4.43 For example, the difference in county earnings between a high school diploma and an associate degree is \$10,300.
+We spread this \$10,300 wage differential across the 60 CHEs that occur between a high school diploma and an associate degree, applying a

-40 The value per CHE is calculated differently between the economic impact analysis and the investment analysis.
+43 The value per CHE is calculated differently between the economic impact analysis and the investment analysis.
 The economic impact analysis uses the county as its background and, therefore, uses county earnings to calculate value per CHE, while the investment analysis uses the state as its backdrop and, therefore, uses state earnings.
 The methodology outlined in this appendix will use county earnings; however, the same methodology is followed for the investment analysis when state earnings are used.